nickliqian/Baidu-tieba-university/README.md

 # Baidu-tieba-university
 Used python2 for this project.
-Collect Baidu-tieba university infoamtion for practice.
+<br>Collect Baidu-tieba university infoamtion for practice.
 <br>
 ## Function Introduce
 ### 1. Get_university_list.py